mozilla/pkipolicy/rootstore/policy.md

     on validation the CA has performed for an Authorization Domain Name (as specified in the Baseline Requirements) as being valid for subdomains of that Authorization Domain Name.
-    The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
+    The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs to perform this verification.
 3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
 This must be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
-The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
+The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address).